Diego de Contreras

-Diego de Contreras (1562–1618) was a Roman Catholic prelate who served as the Archbishop of Santo Domingo (1612–1618).
+Diego de Contreras (1562–1618) was a Roman Catholic prelate who was the Archbishop of Santo Domingo from 1612 to 1618).

 Biography

-Diego de Contreras was born in Mexico and ordained a priest in the Order of St. Augustine.
-On 18 June 1612, he was appointed by the King of Spain and confirmed by Pope Paul V as Archbishop of Santo Domingo.
+Diego de Contreras was born in New Spain and ordained a priest in the Order of St. Augustine.
+On 18 June 1612, he was appointed by the king of Spain and confirmed by Pope Paul V as Archbishop of Santo Domingo.
 On 10 November 1613, he was consecrated bishop by Juan Pérez de la Serna, Archbishop of México.
-He served as Archbishop of Santo Domingo until his death on 24 April 1618.
+He was Archbishop of Santo Domingo until his death on 24 April 1618.
 While bishop, he was the principal consecrator of Pedro de Solier y Vargas, Bishop of Puerto Rico.